davidromeroy/computer-vision-portfolio/README.md

 # 🧠 Computer Vision Portfolio – David Romero Yánez

 Welcome!
 This is my personal portfolio focused on computer vision projects.
-Here I showcase practical applications using Python, OpenCV, PyTorch and ROS, covering topics such as object detection, segmentation, OCR, and robot vision.
+Here I showcase practical applications using Python, OpenCV, PyTorch and ROS, covering topics such as object detection, segmentation and robot vision.

 ## 🎯 Objective